CPAP-Related Aerophagia: A Common Annoyance During CPAP Therapy

 Managing Air Swallowing During CPAP Therapy

-The good news is that there are several strategies you can implement to minimize aerophagia and ensure a more comfortable CPAP experience:
+The good news is that there are several strategies you can implement to minimize aerophagia and ensure a more comfortable CPAP therapy experience:

 • Optimize your CPAP mask fit: A properly fitted mask is essential for preventing leaks and reducing air swallowing.
 Consult your sleep doctor or a respiratory therapist to ensure your mask fits snugly but comfortably.